docQodly/docs/docs/language/basics/lang-control-flow.md

        vText="Three."
     else //If it is not 1, 2, or 3
-       vText="It was not one, two, or three." end case
+       vText="It was not one, two, or three." end
 ```

-For comparison, here is the `if...else...end if` version of the same code:
+For comparison, here is the `if...else...end` version of the same code:

 ```4d
  if(vResult==1) //Test if the number is 1